goradd/gengen/README.md

 ```

 `gengen` will see the `github.com/goradd/gengen` as a module or package path, and substitute the real path.
 This works
-whether or not you are using modules (a new feature in GO 1.11).
+whether or not you are using modules.

 Environment variables can be inserted into the path using this syntax: `$var` or `${var}`.
 This works on all platforms.